mdref/mdref-http/http/Client/Curl.md

     File with the concatenation of CRL in PEM format.
 Available if libcurl was built with OpenSSL support.
   * bool $certinfo
     Enable gathering of SSL certificate chain information.
 Available if libcurl is v7.19.1 or more recent.
+  * string $pinned_publickey
+    File with a public key to pin.
+Available if libcurl is v7.39.0 or more recent.
+  * int $tlsauthtype
+    TLS_AUTH_* constant.
+Available if libcurl is v7.21.4 or more recent.
+  * string $tlsauthuser
+    TLS-SRP username.
+Available if libcurl is v7.21.4 or more recent.
+  * string $lsauthpass
+    TLS-SRP password.
+Available if libcurl is v7.21.4 or more recent.
+  * bool $verifystatus
+    Enable OCSP.
+Available if libcurl is v7.41.0 or more recent and was build with openssl, gnutls or nss support.

+## Configuration:

+* int $maxconnects
+  Size of the connection cache.
+* int $max_host_connections
+  Maximum number of connections to a single host.
+Available if libcurl is v7.30.0 or more recent.
+* int $max_pipeline_length
+  Maximum number of requests in a pipeline.
+Available if libcurl is v7.30.0 or more recent.
+* int $max_total_connections
+  Maximum number of simultaneous open connections of this client.
+Available if libcurl is v7.30.0 or more recent.
+* bool $pipelining
+  Whether to enable HTTP/1.1 pipelining.
+* int $chunk_length_penalty_size
+  Chunk length threshold for pipelining; no more requests on this pipeline if exceeded.
+Available if libcurl is v7.30.0 or more recent.
+* int $content_length_penalty_size
+  Size threshold for pipelining; no more requests on this pipeline if exceeded.
+Available if libcurl is v7.30.0 or more recent.
+* array $pipelining_server_bl
+  Simple list of server software names to blacklist for pipelining.
+Available if libcurl is v7.30.0 or more recent.
+* array $pipelining_site_bl
+  Simple list of server host names to blacklist for pipelining.
+Available if libcurl is v7.30.0 or more recent.
+* bool $use_eventloop
+  Whether to use an event loop.
+Available if pecl/http was built with libevent support.